ajs-voices/the-children-of-morpheus/the-children-of-morpheus.md

 I smiled.
 "No problem."

 I carried Jo to my room and laid her on my bed and Sam brought her a change of clothes for later.
 For now we'd leave her naked under a blanket just in case she shifted again.
 And for now we waited for daylight.
 And I wasn't going to get anymore sleep.

+# Wolfliked Tendancies

+Jo curled up in my lap on my bed.
+I sat against the wall a pillow behind my head trying to rest, but knew I wasn't going to get any sleep.
+Morning came I felt the sun's arrival.
+It was odd feeling that distant pull of the moon, knowing that tonight was the real full moon.
+It was the first time I'd felt it.

+The girl in my lap sat up straight and then scurried away from me to the other corner of the room.
+She looked around and then at me.
+Her face was frantic.
+I smiled at her, "You shifted last night.
+I forced you back into human form and brought you here to watch."

+"Why?"

+"Because you shifted and I wanted to keep you and everyone else safe."

+"I could have hurt you."

+I smiled at her, "Yes, but you wouldn't have."

+"Why?"

+I shrugged.
+"I don't know why.
+I'm not a wolf.
+I just knew you wouldn't.
+We will need to speak with Adrian or Dom."

+"Who are they?"

+"They are the pack leaders of the city.
+You probably need to join Dom's pack.
+It'll be safer for you and everyone else.
+He's a good man and he's a good leader."

+She got up on all fours and sniffed the air in my direction.
+She got closer, sniffing the air.
+I tried not to move and tried not to feel awkward, being sniffed by a human was disconcerting.
+Jo pressed her nose to my skin and pulled away with a sneeze then rested her head in my lap.
+"You smell ... right."

+"I smell like pack right now I imagine since I borrowed their power."

+"Borrowed?
+You aren't a wolf?"
+You smell like me."

+"I'm not a wolf.
+Not even close."

+Jo lifted her head then looked down the length of her body and saw she was naked.
+She pulled the blanked up around her and saw her clothes at the foot of the bed.
+I got up and stood facing away from her.
+"You don't want to look at me?"
+Jo sounded upset.

+I grinned but knew she couldn't see it.
+"Jo, I've seen you naked.
+I'm being a gentleman."

+"I've been naked all night why didn't you put clothes on me?
+If you were being a gentleman."
+She growled at me.

+"I didn't want to ruin your clothes if you shifted again.
+You were covered the whole time."

+"Did you look then?
+I mean really look?"
+Her hand was on my elbow and she turned me towards her.
+She was still standing there naked.
+I kept my eyes on hers they were easy enough to keep my attention as they glowed amber with wolfly power.

+"I didn't."

+"Why not?"
+She sounded offended.
+"Am I not pretty enough for my alpha?"
+Her voice dropped and then she stalked away gto get dressed.
+"I don't know why I said that."

+I grinned.
+"Because you are a wolf now, the female wants to attract the attention of the alpha so she can breed.
+It's a whole thing."

+"You don't find me attractive?"

+"I do.
+And I could do more with that if my love life wasn't already complicated enough as it is."

+"You love someone else?"

+I sighed, "Two someone elses actually."

+"Two?"
+She turned back as she pulled her t-shirt over her head.
+"What are they like, I bet they are prettier than I am."

+I smiled.
+"I wouldn't call either of them pretty in the sense you are speakng.
+They both have beautiful bodies.
+Sage and Dev are both different."

+"Wait...."
+Jo stalked to me, "You are saying no to me because of two guys?"

+I laughed.
+"Jo, I prefer men.
+I like women.
+I enjoy sex with women but my heart is with them."

+"So what was all this?"

+I sighed and stepped away from Jo.
+"This was protecting you from yourself.
+From hurting someone else.
+From doing something you can't forget doing.
+I was saving you."

+"I'm not a werewolf."

+"You are.
+You are acting like a wolf just a moment a go.
+I've been around enough females and their alphas to know."